yoniblum/ENG4000-Team-A-F/docs/gate4/Images/model.md

-The pneumatic cylinder is attached using variable length wires to the 5-2 valve which will be at a farther distance from the casing when implementing the design
+The pneumatic cylinder is attached using variable length wires to the 5-2 valve which will be at a farther distance from the casing when implementing the design.

 <img src="3dModelSystem/Capture.JPG" alt=" " class="inline"/>